Understand how much you'll pay

 You can make an annual election to purchase Faster accrual.
 Whilst the normal rate of accrual or growth in your pension is based on 1/57th of your earnings for that year, you can choose to pay a higher contribution rate of either 1/45th, 1/50th or 1/55th.
 You need to make your election within one month of starting pensionable employment.
 In future years you’ll need to make your election before the end of March each year.

 You may want to purchase Buy out, which is where a member with a Normal Pension Age (NPA) over 65 wants to take their benefits before NPA.
 Members can pay extra contributions throughout their career to reduce the adjustments that’ll be made to their benefits if they take them before reaching their NPA.
 You’ve up to six months from entering pensionable employment to make an election, after that you cannot elect to purchase this flexibility.
+You must be in pensionable service to take out and contribute to this election.

 You can decide to purchase Additional Pension, which you either can buy for just yourself or for yourself and your partner or spouse.
 You can pay for it by a lump sum or by having deductions taken monthly from your salary.